dhjsh88/fpga-fc-accelerator/results/benchmark_summary.md

 - Diagnostic printf inside the timed region inflates results by ~30-160x at 115,200 baud; removed for all reported numbers (see `docs/debugging_story.md`).
-- Two PIO datasets exist, both from the board.
-The original baseline bitstream (pre-DMA) measured 832.98/834.29 us loads at -O2 (`serial_logs_baseline.txt`; raw captures `putty_baseline_O0.log`, `putty_baseline_O2.log`).
-The headline table above instead uses the same-bitstream A/B session on the DMA-enabled build (923.22/922.83 us, `serial_logs_dma.txt`, raw capture `putty_dma_ab.log`) so PIO and DMA are compared under identical hardware.
-The ~90 us difference between builds does not change any conclusion; if anything the headline is the conservative comparison.
+- Two PIO datasets are included.
+The original baseline bitstream (pre-DMA) measured 832.98/834.29 us loading times at -O2 (`serial_logs_baseline.txt`; raw captures `putty_baseline_O0.log`, `putty_baseline_O2.log`).
+The headline table uses the same-bitstream A/B session on the DMA-enabled build (923.22/922.83 us, `serial_logs_dma.txt`; raw capture `putty_dma_ab.log`), allowing the PIO and DMA paths to be compared under identical hardware.
+The difference between the two PIO measurements reflects different builds and does not affect the conclusions.
 - The -O0 row in section 2 (1314.29 us) is from the baseline-bitstream
   session; HW compute is 41.5-41.7 us in every session, confirming PS/PL separation.